You are a very popular blogger. Still as a part of formality, can you please introduce yourself to our readers?

 Many recent graduates think of blogging as a method to get rich overnight and take it up as a career without any experience.
 As a result, they fail miserably.
 What would be your advice to them?

 Due to so much scam about "make money online", it's common for newbies and distant viewers to get dazzled about earning online and think that it's an overnight task to build a thousand dollars business online.
 I want to tell them – Blogging is another serious business thing.

-Yeah blogging has few advantages over real-life business like –
+Yeah, blogging has few advantages over the real-life business like –

 • You can start alone.

 • You don't need to get its license, separate office, etc.

 • No import/export of goods

 .. but thinking of it as treasure is foolish.